Church Point, Louisiana: Arts and culture

-Rosie Ledet Born Mary Roszela Bellard, in Church Point, October 25, 1971.
-An American Creole, Zydeco Accordian player and singer.
+Rosie Ledet born Mary Roszela Bellard, in Church Point, October 25, 1971.
+An American Creole, Zydeco Accordion player and singer.
 She is currently playing with her band, The Zydeco Playboys.

 Government

 Church Point is organized under the Louisiana Lawrason Act and is governed by an elected mayor and five members of the Board of Aldermen.
 These officials are responsible for implementing and carrying out laws for the advancement of interest, welfare, health, comfort, safety, and convenience of the community and its citizens.
 Elections are held every four years, with candidates taking office on the first day of July following the election and remaining in power for the next four years.

 The current mayor of Church Point is: